-Your Cocker Spaniel's ears may be beautiful but their pendulous design is flawed because they don't allow enough air to circulate around the entrance to the ear canal.
+Your Cocker Spaniel's ears may be beautiful, but their pendulous design is flawed because they don't allow enough air to circulate around the entrance to the ear canal.

 This isn't much fun for your dog because an infection can mean a lot of pain and discomfort for him!

-Knowing what symptoms to look for will help you to stay ahead of the game and keep your dog healthy.
+Knowing what to look for will help you to stay ahead of the game and keep your dog healthy.

 Your Cocker's anal glands can be found to the left and the right of his anus.
-They are small pea-like scent glands which, if not functioning properly, can cause unpleasant problems for your Cocker.
+They are small pea-like scent glands which, if not functioning correctly, can cause unpleasant problems for your Cocker.

-If you're not too sure about doing this yourself (or you're a bit squeamish!) your vet or groomer can teach you how to clear and express your boy's anal glands so that when you decide you feel confident enough, you can do it yourself!
+If you're unsure about doing this yourself (or you're a little squeamish!), your vet or groomer can teach you how to clear and express your boy's anal glands.
+When you feel confident enough, you can clear your dog's anal glands yourself!

 One of the most common signs of a health problem for your pet is Halitosis, or dog breath as it's commonly known!

-Even your garden, the local woods or parkland where you walk your dog can hold many hidden dangers that could make your Cocker Spaniel very sick if he ate them.
+Even your garden, the local woods or the parkland where you walk your dog can hold many hidden dangers that could make your Cocker Spaniel very sick if he ate them.

-We all know how difficult it can be to keep a close eye on what our pets pick up when they're off the lead.
+We all know how difficult it can be to closely monitor what our pets pick up in their mouths when they're off the lead.
 Dogs have accidentally eaten poisonous mushrooms, many with severe consequences.

-Don't wait until it's too late.
+Please don't wait until it's too late.
 Lock away, or put well out of reach, anything that may accidentally harm your pet.

 Keep your dog healthy!

-Just for the record my Cocker, Max, is neutered.
+Just for the record, my Cocker, Max, is neutered.